 I joined the Medical Sociology & Health Experiences Research Group in 2020.
 I am currently working on a study assessing the benefits and harms of antenatal and newborn screening experiences in the United Kingdom in collaboration with colleagues at the University of Oxford, University of Warwick, and the University of Aberdeen.
 I am also working on a study to understand people’s experiences of urogynaecological conditions.

-My research interests include contraception, antenatal and newborn screening and diagnostic tests, and qualitative and mixed-methods research methodologies.
+My research interests include contraception, antenatal and newborn screening, and qualitative and mixed-methods research methodologies.

 Men’s Vasectomy Knowledge, Attitudes, and Information-Seeking Behaviors in the Southern United States: Results From an Exploratory Survey